Datamine-Crypto/dashboard/README.md

 - Works in any folder structure.
 Drop this into a subfolder or a subdomain, all paths are relative.
 - IPFS, SWARM & TOR compatible.
 Move one step closer to true decentralization by hosting our dashboard on Distributed Web.

+## Getting Started

+In the project directory, you can run:

+### `npm start` or `yarn start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

 # Configuration

 - check out [src/config.ts](src/config.ts) for customization